Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Ravens stats and trends

-- This year, the Ravens won ATS in their only game as an underdog of 1.5 points or more.
+- The Ravens have been underdogs by 1 point or more once this year and covered the spread.

-- Baltimore's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Baltimore's games this season have hit the over on two of three set point totals (66.7%).

 - This year the Ravens rack up 18.6 more points per game (27.3) than the Broncos give up (8.7).

-- Baltimore is 1-2 against the spread and 2-1 overall when the team notches more than 8.7 points.
+- When Baltimore puts up more than 8.7 points, it is 1-2 against the spread and 2-1 overall.

-- When Baltimore amasses more than 221.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Baltimore totals over 221.7 yards, the team is 1-2 against the spread and 2-1 overall.

-- This season the Ravens have turned the ball over five times, while the Broncos have forced 5 turnovers.

 Home and road insights

-- The Ravens are winless ATS (0-2) on the road as 1.5-point underdogs or more.
+- The Ravens are winless ATS (0-2) away from home as 1-point underdogs or more.

 - Ravens away games this season average 50.5 total points, 6.0 more than this matchup's over/under (44.5).